Skip to main content

-Remote stopped working completely: receiver broken, not the board
+Remote stopped working: receiver broken, not the board

-The remote had stopped working.
-Every button press was ignored, yet the power light on the unit stayed on.
+The remote had stopped working, with every button press ignored while the power light on the unit stayed on.
 A contractor had said the main indoor control board failed and needed replacing.
 A board that still powers up but ignores the remote points at a smaller fault first.

 Case summary